bcwalden2001/linear-algebra-operations/README.md

 ## Summary

-The file defines custom functions for Gauss-Jordan elimination, Gaussian elimination with back-substitution, matrix inversion, and matrix determinant calculation.
+The file defines custom functions for:
-All of which are coded from scratch without NumPy math.
+    -Gauss-Jordan elimination
+    -Gaussian elimination with back-substitution
+    -Matrix inversion
+    -Matrix determinant

 The main function loads several test matrices, runs each algorithm, and prints the solution vectors, inverse matrices, and determinants.